Lincoln White Schools

 Lincoln High School, 1908-1925, Photo above, courtesy of Lincoln School, 2017

 This page focuses on the public school in Lincoln; but it worth saying that the Quaker community of that village were interested fostering education well before the public schools were established, such as Oakdale in 1815, the oldest brick school house in Loudoun County.
 In 1824, the school house was also the venue for a manumission society that proposes returning freed slaves to Africa or Haiti.
-To see teh structure, go to the NE Corner of 733 (Foundry) and 709 (Sands) in Lincoln.
+To see the structure, go to the NE Corner of 733 (Foundry) and 709 (Sands) in Lincoln.
+See also vertical files Edwin Washington Society, Douglass HS Building, Leesburg.
+In particular, see the folder marked Oakdale School.

 Following the fire of 1925, which burned totally destroyed the 1908 High School, which was also Loudoun County’s first High School, (excepting the foundation, which still shows soot from the fire), the new Lincoln High School was constructed in 1926 as an ordinary, joisted one story, brick building with composition roof, on concrete foundation.
 At the time, it had eight class rooms and an auditorium.
 It was lit by electricity and heated by a low pressure steam heating plant.
 See also “The Society of Friends,” page 25 in The Bulletin of the Historical Society of Loudoun County, Virginia, 1957-1976, (c) 1998.